12458/arxiv-mcp-server/README.md

 > 🔍 Enable AI assistants to search and access arXiv papers through a simple MCP interface.

 The ArXiv MCP Server provides a bridge between AI assistants and arXiv's research repository through the Model Context Protocol (MCP).
-It allows AI models to search for papers and access their content in a programmatic way.
+Built with FastMCP v2 for optimal performance and developer experience, it allows AI models to search for papers and access their content in a programmatic way.

 <div align="center">